Mehdialmoo/Chess_Pieces_Classification/README.md

 Note: The code assumes that the chess dataset is organized into subdirectories for each class, and each subdirectory contains the images for that class. """

 ### 1.2. [model](./vars/model.py) :
-This code defines a convolutional neural network (CNN) using the PyTorch library and the LightningModule framework from PyTorch Lightning.
-The network is designed for image classification tasks.
+This file defines a convolutional neural network (CNN) using the PyTorch library and the LightningModule framework from PyTorch Lightning that is The network is designed for image classification task, firstly it defines the ConvolutionalNetwork class, which inherits from LightningModule.

-Here's a breakdown of the code:

-Import necessary libraries and modules:
-torch: PyTorch core library
-torch.nn: PyTorch neural network module torch.nn.functional: PyTorch functional module pytorch_lightning.LightningModule: PyTorch Lightning's base class for building a LightningModule Define the ConvolutionalNetwork class, which inherits from LightningModule.
-In the __init__ method, define the layers of the CNN: self.conv1: A 2D convolutional layer with 3 input channels (for RGB images), 6 output channels, a kernel size of 3x3, and stride of 1. self.conv2: A 2D convolutional layer with 6 input channels, 16 output channels, a kernel size of 3x3, and stride of 1. self.fc1: A fully connected (linear) layer with 16 * 54 * 54 input neurons (flattened feature map size) and 120 output neurons. self.fc2: A fully connected (linear) layer with 120 input neurons and 84 output neurons. self.fc3: A fully connected (linear) layer with 84 input neurons and 20 output neurons. self.fc4: A fully connected (linear) layer with 20 input neurons and len(labels) output neurons, where labels is an input argument representing the number of classes in the classification task.
+* the __init__ method, define the layers of the CNN:
+   - self.conv1: A 2D convolutional layer with 3 input channels (for RGB images), 6 output channels, a kernel size of 3x3, and stride of 1.
+   - self.conv2: A 2D convolutional layer with 6 input channels, 16 output channels, a kernel size of 3x3, and stride of 1.
+   - self.fc1: A fully connected (linear) layer with 16 * 54 * 54 input neurons (flattened feature map size) and 120 output neurons.
+   - self.fc2: A fully connected (linear) layer with 120 input neurons and 84 output neurons.
+   - self.fc3: A fully connected (linear) layer with 84 input neurons and 20 output neurons.
+   - self.fc4: A fully connected (linear) layer with 20 input neurons and len(labels) output neurons, where labels is an input argument representing the number of classes in the classification task.
-In the forward method, define the forward pass of the network:
+* In the forward method, define the forward pass of the network:
 Apply ReLU activation to the output of self.conv1.
 Apply 2x2 max pooling to the output of self.conv1.
 Apply ReLU activation to the output of self.conv2.